 Seeweb

 Seeweb is a cloud computing provider that offers serverless GPU solutions to optimize AI workloads.
-These solutions serve as an entry point for developers looking to run popular models, fork models, and pre-trained models efficiently using Python.
+These solutions serve as an entry point for developers looking to run, fork, or pre-train popular models efficiently in Python.
 They can leverage Kubernetes to speed up deployments

 Key features:

-- Autoscaling to adjust resources dynamically, reducing cold starts associated with serverless functions.
+- Autoscaling to dynamically adjust resources, reducing cold starts associated with serverless functions.

-- GDPR compliance by operating in European cloud and using global network for expanded reach.
+- GDPR compliance by operating in a European cloud and using a global network for expanded reach.

-- 24x7x365 support ensuring users receiving reliable assistance for managing their ML models.
+- 24x7x365 support ensuring users receive reliable assistance for managing their ML models.

 Provided GPUs include A100, H100, L40S, L4 and RTX A6000.